AwwCookies/AwwRC/README.md

 # AwwRC
-Becuase IRC didn't have enough Aww
+Because IRC didn't have enough Aww

 ## How to use!
 Start the server: `python2 main.py`